alphanome-ai/sec-ai/README.md

 # Best Practices

+## How to Import Modules In Your Code

+To ensure your code remains functional even when we update `sec-ai`, it's recommended to avoid complex imports.
+Don't use intricate import statements that go deep into the package, like this:

+from sec_ai.some_package.internal_utils import SomeInternalClass

+Here are the suggested ways to import modules from `sec-ai`:

-### Importing modules
+### Basic Import

-1. Standard: `import sec_ai as sai`
+- **Standard Way**: Use `import sec_ai as sai`
+  This imports the main package as `sai`.
+You can then access its functionalities using `sai.` prefix.

+### Specific Import
-1. Package-Level: `from sec_ai import SomeClass`
+- **Package-Level Import**: Use `from sec_ai import SomeClass`
+  This allows you to directly use `SomeClass` without any prefix.

+### Submodule Import
-1. Submodule: `from sec_ai import sub_module`
+- **Submodule**: Use `from sec_ai import some_package`
+  This imports the `some_package` submodule, and you can access its classes and functions using `some_package.` prefix.

+### More Specific Submodule Import
-1. Submodule-Level: `from sec_ai.sub_module import SomeClass`
+- **Submodule-Level**: Use `from sec_ai.some_package import SomeClass`
+  This imports a specific class `SomeClass` from the `some_package` submodule.

 > **Note**
-The root-level package `sec_ai` contains only the most common symbols.
-For more specialized functionalities, you should use submodule or submodule-level imports.
+The main package `sec_ai` contains only the most common functionalities.
+For specialized tasks, please use submodule or submodule-level imports.

-> **Warning**
-To allow us to maintain backward compatibility with your code during internal structure refactoring for `sec-ai`, avoid deep or chained imports such as `sec_ai.sub_module.internal_utils import SomeInternalClass`.

 # Contributing
 For information about setting up the development environment, coding standards, and contribution workflows, please refer to our [CONTRIBUTING.md](https://github.com/alphanome-ai/sec-ai/blob/main/CONTRIBUTING.md) guide.